SwagLyrics/SwagLyrics-For-Spotify/README.md

 Arguments:
 ```
   -h, --help    show this help message and exit
   -t, --tab     Display lyrics in a browser tab.
   -c, --cli     Display lyrics in the command-line.
-  -t chrome   Display lyrics  from browser in a browser tab.
-  -c chrome   Display lyrics  from browser in the command-line.
+  -cr, --chrome fetch Lyrics from browser (to be passed along those above when required)
 ```
 You can quit by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd>